 I posted on twitter recently asking for recommendations.
 Specifically for non-designers who need some design literacy, but without the goal of becoming a professional designer.
 Not UI design, not UX, but focusing on aesthetics.

-Often pro designers recommend books from their degree program, but that’s not quite what I’m after, as those books tend to assume you’re going to be a practicing designer.
+Often pro designers recommend books from their degree program, but that’s not quite what I’m after, as those books tend to assume you’re going to be a practicing visual designer and are willing to endure textbook experiences (which aren’t known for being good reads or for achieving any level of fun).

 Here’s the list, annotated with my notes (as I’ve read some of them).

-- Non Designer’s Design Book, Robin Williams (recommended by 4 people – it’s also my current go to recommendation, and was glad to see it’s still popular for this scenario).
+- Non Designer’s Design Book, Robin Williams. (recommended by 4 people) It’s also my current go to recommendation, and was glad to see it’s still popular for this scenario.
+Covers the fundamentals of making things look good, covering composition, color theory, layout, typography and more.
+Unlike many visual design books it’s practical and by example.

-- Go, by Chip Kidd (recommended by 4.
-Written for kids, but ten pages in so far and that seems to mean it’s friendly and well written.
-I wish more books were).
+- Go, by Chip Kidd (recommended by 4).
+Written for kids, but don’t let that stop you.
+I’m part way in and that seems to just mean it’s friendly and well written.
+I wish more books were.
+It’s FUN, so rare a thing for design books.

 - Stop Stealing Sheep & Find Out How Type Works, Erik Spiekermann, E.M.
 Ginger (It’s a friendly a short introduction, but focused on typography).